Are you injured or imbalanced?

 2) To view this better, ask someone to take a photo of you from the side,ideally with a tight or no top on

-3) Now tuck your pelvis under by drawing your belly button up towards your chest and contracting/engaging your rectus abdominus muscle
+3) Now tuck your pelvis under by drawing your belly button up towards your chest and contracting/engaging your rectus abdominus muscle.
+Use this video to help guide you.

 4) Take note of what you are feeling.
-In the majority of cases, there is a tightness felt in the mid-lower back and sometimes in the quads (front of your thigh)
+In the majority of cases, there is a tightness felt in the mid-lower back, the front of your pelvis (hip flexors) and sometimes in the front of your thigh (quads) if particularly tight.

 5) Take a second photo of your pelvis in this position and compare the difference.